Boulder City, Nevada: Similarity to earlier company towns

 Boulder Theatre (1932), the first air-conditioned building in the city, is listed on the National Register of Historic Places.

-Like early model company town Port Sunlight, the workers of Boulder City were under strict monitoring: alcohol was prohibited in the town until 1969 and gambling has been prohibited since the city's outset.
+Like in Port Sunlight, an early model of a company town, the workers of Boulder City were under strict monitoring: alcohol was prohibited in the town until 1969 and gambling has been prohibited since the city's outset.
 The city was founded during the Prohibition era.
 Boulder Theatre, established in 1931, meant that workers were not obliged to travel to Las Vegas for amusements.
 Such measures were common for company towns dating back to the 19th century, since sober workers surrounded by their own gardens and provided with appropriate entertainment would be more productive during their working days.

 In the case of Boulder City, the prohibition of alcohol and gambling was at least partly due to the proximity of Las Vegas, which had a notoriously rowdy vice district.
 Visitors to Boulder City were admitted by permit, and by 1932, there was a gatehouse through which all visitors had to pass.